Oliver Bleddyn: Early life

 He is from Western Australia and started bike racing at 12 years-old.
 He attended Frederick Irwin Anglican School and Applecross Senior High School.
 In 2018, he joined the Western Australian Institute of Sport.
 He won an Oceania U19 title in the team pursuit and won a silver in the individual pursuit.
 In 2021, he started training at the South Australia Institute for Sport.

 Career

 He won gold with the team pursuit at the Oceania Track Cycling Championships in Brisbane in 2022.
 He finished third in the time trial at the Oceania Road Cycling Championships in 2023.
-He competed for Australia in the team pursuit and individual pursuit at the 2023 UCI Track Cycling World Championships in Glasgow.
+He competed for Australia in the team pursuit and individual pursuit at the 2023 UCI Track Cycling World Championships in Glasgow, Scotland.

-He competed at the 2024 Paris Olympics in the team pursuit, winning the gold medal.
+Bleddyn competed at the 2024 Paris Olympics in the team pursuit, winning the gold medal.

 Bleddyn won a silver medal at the 2025 UCI Track Cycling World Championships in the men's team pursuit in Santiago, Chile.

+In January 2026, he was runner-up to Jay Vine at the Australian National Time Trial Championships.
+Competing at the 2026 Commonwealth Games in Glasgow, Bleddyn set a Games-record time of 4:03.898 to win the gold medal in the 4000 metres individual pursuit.
+He also won the silver medal as part of the Australian side in the team pursuit.